johnnybuildsyo/codethreads/README.md

 ## Testing

 Thread title:
-Building a new Build In Public Writing Tool (in public)
+Building a New Build In Public Writing Tool (in public)